Clareob5/3rdYearProject/README.md

 - git init
 - git add .
 - git commit -am 'Initial commit
-You may need to create the db for alpha_films manually in phpMyAdmin if it doesnt automatically generate All depencies needed should be installed but if recombee is not working correctly run: composer require recombee/php-api-client
+You may need to create the db for reels_and_meals manually in phpMyAdmin if it doesnt automatically generate All depencies needed should be installed but if recombee is not working correctly run: composer require recombee/php-api-client